 When it comes to a VA loan, keep in mind appraisers are looking for potentially major issues that revolve around the three S’s: safety, sanitation and structural integrity ; and this process is in place to protect the buyer against unexpected, and usually expensive, surprises.

-Problems with the property generally have to be corrected before a loan closes, although veterans can secure exemptions for some MPRs.
+So what happens if a property doesn't meet the VA's Minimum Property Requirements?
+Generally, problems with the property must be corrected before a loan closes, although Veterans can secure exemptions for some MPRs.
 In truth, these exemptions are more like extensions, as the problems will ultimately have to be corrected.

-Borrowers whose prospective property fails to meet the Minimum Property Requirements will be hard-pressed to secure VA financing
+Borrowers whose prospective property fails to meet MPRs will be hard-pressed to secure VA financing

 Read more: How Tough is the VA Appraisal?